-- 1. Not specifying one or more intervention channels for an activity - Not using the intervention channel description field to provide topic info (include topic/title and date of release) - 3.
-Not "keeping up" with entries on a regular basis
+- 1. Not specifying one or more intervention channels for an activity - 2.
+Not using the intervention channel description field to provide topic info (include topic/title and date of release)

 Expert assistance

 - 1. Not keeping track of contacts on an ongoing basis - 2.
 Including non-subject matter requests in count (e.g. time/place/registration info of Extension event)